Who you gonna call?

 - The cast has this, too!
 Ernie, Bill, Dan, Rick, Harold, Annie... and Sigourney.

 - Always Chaotic Evil: Apparently all spirits capable of interacting with the physical plane are malicious or at least mischievous.
 The least harmful ghosts the 'busters encounter are only benign until someone gets their attention, like the library ghost.
 This makes indiscriminately locking them up in the containment system more justifiable.

-- Ambiguously Jewish: Egon, Janine and Louis.
-The cartoon runs with this, giving Egon a Jewish Mother who feeds the boys soup when they get sick.
+- Ambiguously Jewish: Egon, Janine and Louis, who all have Jewish-sounding surnames, and Egon in particular has a hairstyle that was common among Jewish men in the '80s.
+The cartoon runs with this, giving Egon a Jewish Mother who feeds the boys a homemade Foul Medicine when they get sick.